Velshi: GOP is playing with U.S. prosperity in fight over debt ceiling

 - Now Playing

-Velshi: GOP is playing with U.S. prosperity in fight over debt ceiling04:52
+Velshi: GOP is playing with U.S. prosperity in fight over debt ceiling05:16

 - UP NEXT